Duality theorems for \'etale gerbes on orbifolds: Introduction

 \subsection{Chen-Ruan orbifold cohomology}

+In this and the next sections we discuss important applications of Theorem \ref{Intro:thm:hochschild} to the symplectic geometry/topology of $G$-gerbes.

-Chen-Ruan orbifold cohomology, which was first introduced in \cite{cr}, is a very important object in the theory of orbifolds, and has generated a lot of exciting research in recent years.
-A quick review of the construction of the Chen-Ruan orbifold cohomology is given in Section \ref{subsec:cr}.
-For an almost complex orbifold $\X$, its Chen-Ruan cohomology, denoted by is additively the cohomology $H^\bullet(I\X, \com)$ of the inertia orbifold, $I\X$, of $\X$, equipped with a shifted grading, a non-degenerate pairing called {\em orbifold Poincar\'e pairing}, and an associative product structure called the {\em Chen-Ruan orbifold cup product}.
+Chen-Ruan orbifold cohomology, first introduced in \cite{cr}, is a very important object in the theory of orbifolds, and has generated numerous exciting research in recent years.
+For an almost complex orbifold $\X$, its Chen-Ruan cohomology, denoted by $H_{{\rm CR}}^\bullet(\X, \com),$ is additively the cohomology $H^\bullet(I\X, \com)$ of the inertia orbifold, $I\X$, of $\X$, equipped with a shifted grading, a non-degenerate pairing called {\em orbifold Poincar\'e pairing}, and an associative product structure called the {\em Chen-Ruan orbifold cup product}.
 Structure constants of the Chen-Ruan orbifold cup product are defined to be certain integrals over the {\em $2$-multi-sector}, $\X_{(2)}$, of $\X$ involving the {\em obstruction bundle} $Ob_\X$.
-See Section \ref{subsec:cr} for more details.
+See Sec. \ref{subsec:cr} for a quick review of the construction of the Chen-Ruan orbifold cohomology.

-Given an almost complex orbifold $\X$ with a flat $U(1)$-gerbe $c$, Y. Ruan \cite{ru1} introduced the notion of the $c$-twisted orbifold cohomology of $\X$.
-This construction is also reviewed in Section \ref{subsec:cr}.
-The $c$-twisted orbifold cohomology of $\X$, denoted by is additively the cohomology $H^\bullet(I\X, c, \complex):=H^\bullet(I\X, \sL_c)$ of $I\X$ with coefficients in the line bundle $\sL_c$.
+Given an almost complex orbifold $\X$ with a flat $U(1)$-gerbe $c$, the $c$-twisted orbifold cohomology of $\X$, introduced by Y. Ruan \cite{ru1} and denoted by $H_{orb}^\bullet(\X,c,\com),$ is additively the cohomology $H^\bullet(I\X, c, \complex):=H^\bullet(I\X, \sL_c)$ of $I\X$ with coefficients in the line bundle $\sL_c$.
 The line bundle $\sL_c$ is naturally defined from the $U(1)$-gerbe $c$ and is an example of an {\em inner local system} \cite{ru1}.
 The groups $H_{orb}^\bullet(\X,c,\com)$ are equipped with a shifted grading, a non-degenerate pairing, and an associative product structure defined in ways similar to their counterparts in the Chen-Ruan orbifold cohomology.
 In particular, the structure constants of the product are also defined as certain integrals over the $2$-multi-sector involving the obstruction bundle.
-See Section \ref{subsec:cr} for more details.
+See Sec. \ref{subsec:cr} for a review of this construction.